ict-serrano/hpc-interface/README.md

 ## Data management

-One can upload remote data into the target cluster via `/data` API call of the HPC interface.
-The list of supported protocols is the following:
+One can upload remote data into the target cluster via `/data` and `/s3_data` API call of the HPC interface.

-- http, https
-- ftp
-- s3

-The format for the source file is `protocol://domain/path-to-file`.
-Omitting `protocol` will raise an exception.

 ### Performance and storage considerations